samply/directory_sync_service/README.md

 for your data will be generated and sent to the Directory.
 You are advised to talk to your local data protection group before doing this.

-If DS_TIMER_CRON is not specified, Directory sync will be executed once, and then the process will terminate.
+If DS_TIMER_CRON is not specified at all, or if it has the value ```-```, then Directory sync will be executed just once, after which the process will terminate.

 The DS_RETRY\_ variables specify how Directory sync reacts to failure.
 RETRY_MAX should